-I am a scholar of ancient Judaism and Christianity, with primary research interests in the Dead Sea Scrolls, angelology, and religious identity.
-I currently serve as Assistant Professor of Biblical Studies at Acadia Divinity College, which is the Faculty of Theology at Acadia University in Wolfville, Nova Scotia, Canada.
+I am a scholar of ancient Judaism, with primary research interests in the Dead Sea Scrolls, angelology, and religious identity.
+I currently serve as an assistant professor of Biblical Studies at Acadia Divinity College, which is the Faculty of Theology at Acadia University in Wolfville, Nova Scotia, Canada.

 I am currently the Assistant Professor of Early Judaism in the Near Eastern Languages and Cultures department at the University of California-Los Angeles.
 My primary research interests are in the Early Judaism, rabbinic literature, the Roman Near East.
 Specifically, I am interested in the ways ancient Jews navigated living under imperial domination through the development of legislation and rhetoric about the Other.
 I am currently working on my first monograph, The Festivals of the Gentiles in Early Judaism.
 My research also concentrates on the Roman Near East and Semitic languages, especially Aramaic, and their use in imperial contexts.
 In particular, I investigate the material presentation of Aramaic inscriptions found throughout the Roman Empire.
 I have authored translation and paleographic articles on Palmyrene Aramaic inscriptions as one of the founding members of the Wisconsin Palmyrene Aramaic Inscription Project in journals including Maarav and KUSATU.
 I spent the 2017-2018 academic year in Rome as a Rome Prize Fellow in Ancient Studies at the American Academy in Rome (FAAR ‘18).
 I earned my PhD in Classical and Ancient Near Eastern Studies (2018) and my MA in Hebrew and Semitic Studies (2014) from the University of Wisconsin-Madison.